DigitalOcean vs AWS 2025

 Advanced Features

-DigitalOcean
+the DigitalOcean

-- One-click applications
+- One-click software

 - Team management